 “My #1 tip to succeed with customer referrals at any company is the value of the referral program has to be all about your customer.
 Your customer’s job is not to sell your services or product, but quite the contrary.
 Your service or product’s job is to provide value to your customer, hence why it has to be all about the customer.
 And this does not necessarily mean you give them money, even though that is often a strong motivating force and one of the methods we use.
 Another method is Dropbox, as they are the go-to example with their double-sided referral program where both the referrer and recipient were given additional storage, which is something everybody needs today.
 People like Ramit Sethi have given away free flights to travel around the world.
 Figure out what your customers really want — money, software, prizes, recognition — and reward them accordingly.” — Casey Armstrong @, Director of Marketing at BigCommerce

 Your rewards don’t have to be monetary, and they don’t have to be huge.
-As our research shows, your customer base is split roughly evenly into three groups:
+But your customer base is probably split roughly evenly into three groups:

 - Those that will refer their friends to you without any reward.